-Medicine — A medicine to lower blood pressure may be recommended if your blood pressure is consistently high, usually at or above 140/90 (or above 150/90 in older people).
-Treatment with medicine is recommended at a lower blood pressure for some people with atherosclerosis (fatty deposits lining the arteries, as in coronary heart disease, stroke, or peripheral artery disease), or chronic kidney disease complicated by protein in the urine.
+Medicine — A medicine to lower blood pressure may be recommended if your blood pressure is consistently high, usually at or above 140/90.
+Treatment with medicine is recommended at a lower blood pressure for some older people and for those with atherosclerosis (fatty deposits lining the arteries, as in coronary heart disease, stroke, or peripheral artery disease), diabetes, or chronic kidney disease complicated by protein in the urine.
 (See "Patient education: Diabetes mellitus type 1: Overview (Beyond the Basics)" and "Patient education: Diabetes mellitus type 2: Overview (Beyond the Basics)" and "Patient education: Chronic kidney disease (Beyond the Basics)".)

 High blood pressure medicines are discussed in a separate article.
 (See "Patient education: High blood pressure treatment in adults (Beyond the Basics)".)